Which of the following types of accounting is primarily concerned... | Study Prep in Pearson+

-Which of the following types of accounting is primarily concerned with insuring a risk against possible loss?
+Which of the following types of accounting is primarily concerned with the valuation and reporting of inventory (stock) in financial statements?

 A